deepakkumar081003/Online_Quiz_Web_Application/README.md

 Install dependencies:
 npm install

+Make sure you open two terminals for running the server and frontend code
+Also make sure you are in the correct folder before running the code

+Run the frontend React app (from root folder):
+npm start

 Run the backend server:
-npm run server
+npm run server.js

-Run the frontend React app:
-npm start

 Future Enhancements
 Add more quiz categories and questions.
 Include a feature for user analytics and quiz feedback.